 What can we do?
-See Moreton for discussion; see also introductory portion of Zuraw 2007 for a small literature review.
-Essentially, we have to find ways to put speakers in a position where their behavior is not constrained by their language-specific learning.
+Essentially, we have to find ways to put speakers in a position where their behavior is not constrained by their language-specific learning (see lit reviews in Moreton 2008, Zuraw 2007, Hayes et al. 2009 for examples).